The generalized roof F(1,2,n): Hodge structures and derived categories: Construction

 \section{Construction}

 We work over the field of complex numbers.
-In the following, we will call \emph{projective bundle} of rank $r$ (or $\PP^{r-1}$-bundle) on a smooth projective variety $X$ the projectivization $\PP(E)$ of a vector bundle $E$ of rank $r$ over $X$, together with a map $h:\PP(E)\arw X$ which itself will be called \emph{projective bundle structure}.
+In the following, we will call \emph{projective bundle} of rank $r$ (or $\PP^{r-1}$-bundle) on a smooth projective variety $X$ the projectivization $\PP(E)$ of a vector bundle $E$ of rank $r$ over $X$, together with a map $h:\PP(E)\arw X$ which itself will be called \emph{projective bundle structure}. {With the expression $V_d$ we will denote a vector space of dimension $d$, and we will use the notation $V_d[-m]$ for a complex equal to zero in every degree except for degree $m$, where it is isomorphic to $V_d$.}